OpensourceICTSolutions/nbxsync/README.md

 ### 1. Install the plugin

+> [!IMPORTANT]
-Note: the steps below are for a non-dockerized setup.
+> The steps below are for a non-dockerized setup.
 If you run Netbox in Docker containers, please see [their installation instructions](https://netboxlabs.com/docs/netbox/installation/)

 Install using pip